futuregrid/manual/doc/source/account.rst

    easily.
 #.
 Make sure you enable the join button of the project, this will
    allow your students to join via a button click and you can easily approve or reject join requests.
-Add a "signup code"
+Come up with a "signup code" to be shared with the students.
 #.
-Give your students a "signup code" signup code that you have tered
+Give your students the signup code that you have chosen
    in the previous step.
 Communicate the signup code to the FutureGrid support team via a ticket submitted through https://portal.futuregrid.org/help.
 Make sure you specify your